Please use the menu below to navigate the article sections:

 2. Earn Your Cloud Computing Certifications

 While certifications do not automatically result in a job, they are a great way to learn technologies and demonstrate expertise to employers.
 There are a lot of free resources online to help you learn more about cloud computing.
-You can sign up for individual classes or explore multi-part certifications that will show off your skills.
+You can sign up for our certification training bundles or enroll in our membership program that gives you access to the entire library of AWS courses.

 When choosing a certification course, look for training that includes hands-on exercises.
 This way you can put what you learn straight away into action.
-Also, make sure to practice with cloud labs in a risk-free environment.
+For those who prefer practicing with cloud labs in a risk-free environment, our hands-on challenge labs are the ideal solution.

 Keep in mind that future employers want to know that you are dedicated to your field.
 These certifications will demonstrate your enthusiasm for Cloud Computing and demonstrate your willingness to keep up with emerging technologies.